 What does this mean for UNLV?

-UNLV embraces and promotes the diversity of its students, and has demonstrated its commitment and support through its comprehensive academic and campus life programs and initiatives.
-The federal AANAPISI, HSI, and MSI designations affirm this work and entitle the university to compete for grants under Title III & Title V of the Higher Education Act.
+UNLV embraces and promotes the diversity of its students and has demonstrated its commitment and support through its comprehensive academic and campus life programs and initiatives.
+The federal AANAPISI, HSI, and MSI designations affirm this work and entitle the university to compete for grants under Title III and Title V of the Higher Education Act.

-In 2020, UNLV received its third Title III AANAPISI Part A grant that will serve more than 1,000 UNLV students (low-income, first-generation, and those who need academic support) over the five-year grant period.
-The goal of AANAPISI is to increase retention, persistence, and completion rates, and to expand UNLV’s capacity to offer web-based undergraduate courses in computer science.
-Key services include academic tutoring; counseling (i.e., academic; undergraduate financial-aid; career; and graduate/professional-school admissions and financial-aid); frequent, ongoing academic-progress monitoring; and financial-literacy instruction.
+The goal of AANAPISI is to increase retention, persistence, and completion rates and to expand UNLV’s capacity to offer web-based undergraduate courses in computer science.
+Key services include academic tutoring; counseling (i.e., academic, undergraduate financial aid, career, and graduate/professional school admissions and financial aid); frequent, ongoing academic-progress monitoring; and financial-literacy instruction.

 The Higher Education Act, 20 USCA Section 1101a defines a Hispanic-Serving Institution as an institution of higher education that is an eligible institution; at the time of application, has an enrollment of undergraduate full-time equivalent students that is at least 25% Hispanic; and provides assurances that not less than 50% of its Hispanic students are low-income individuals.
 (IPEDS, 2011).